Pomax/BezierInfo-2/components/sections/bsplines/content.en-GB.md

 ### Non-uniform B-Splines

-This is essentialy the "free form" version of a B-Spline, and also the least interesting to look at, as without any specific reason to pick specific knot intervals, there is nothing particularly interesting going on.
+This is essentially the "free form" version of a B-Spline, and also the least interesting to look at, as without any specific reason to pick specific knot intervals, there is nothing particularly interesting going on.
 There is one constraint to the knot vector, and that is that any value `knots[k+1]` should be equal to, or greater than `knots[k]`.

 ## One last thing: Rational B-Splines